sapai5/chessAI/README.md

    npm start
    ```

 The Electron app will automatically boot up `server.py` in the background and present a transparent overlay window.
-Keep a Chess.com green-themed board open and visible on your screen.
+Keep a Chess.com walnut/green-themed board open and visible on your screen.
 The UI will auto-scan and show you the best move!

 ### 3. Testing the Backend Components